 Although this article is about private adoption, it does not seem fair to highlight some of the benefits of private adoption without comparing them to some of the key benefits one would typically experience with agency adoption.

 The agency adoption route generally comes with more training and more counseling, to both prospective adoptive parents and expectant parents considering adoption, and this benefits everyone.
-Furthermore, adoption agencies often provide these services throughout the lives of the adoptive family, adopted child, and birth family.
+Furthermore, adoption agencies may provide these services throughout the lives of the adoptive family, adopted child, and birth family.

 Adoption agencies often provide many more hours of valuable training as compared to what adopting parents get from adoption attorneys during the private adoption process.
-When you sign up with an agency you may receive 10 or even more hours of training that prepares you for your adoption journey.
+When you sign up with an agency, you may receive 10 or even more hours of training that prepares you for your adoption journey.
 Common training topics include openness, raising children who are of a different race than you, attachment, the long-term impacts of drug and alcohol use during pregnancy, and many other important subjects.

 We have not heard of any attorney who provides this level of training.
 Attorneys will certainly teach you about the adoption process and legal considerations, but they do not provide the additional training that you get with an agency adoption.

 Adoption agencies are staffed by social workers who are trained to provide adoptive parent and birth parent counseling.
 An attorney may certainly refer you to a social worker for counseling and they may help you find a pregnancy counselor for any expectant women that you connect with, but getting proper counseling will always require you to find an outside resource.
-With adoption agencies, that service is a part of the package that you buy and can be better coordinated because it is all in-house.
-Attorneys obviously have great skill, but most probably did not get multiple degrees in social work.
+With adoption agencies, that service is a part of the service package that you buy and can be better coordinated because it is all in-house.
+Attorneys obviously have great skills, but most probably did not get multiple degrees in social work.

 It’s great to have options.
 Private and agency adoptions are quite different.
 In general, there is more flexibility and less bureaucracy with private adoptions.
 Private adoption is a great option for those who are more comfortable taking control and navigating their way through the process.

 Agency adoptions usually come with more training and counseling.
-Adoption agencies will walk adopting parents through the process so agency adoptions are a fantastic choice for those who want the extra comfort and support.
+Adoption agencies will walk adopting parents through the process so agency adoptions are a fantastic choice for those who want that extra comfort and support.